Isla Contoy Weather by Month: The Untamed Paradise's Climate Calendar

 August cranks the rainfall dial to “enthusiastic” with 6-8 inches of precipitation.
 The humidity creates hair situations that would challenge professional stylists, while boat crossings become significantly more “interactive” with 3-5 foot swells not uncommon.
 The weather can transform from “Instagram perfection to weather channel drama” faster than you can say “I forgot my rain jacket.”

 September holds the dubious honor of hurricane season’s statistical peak (September 10, mark your calendars).
-Many tour operators reduce their schedules with the same self-preservation instincts of woodland creatures before winter.
+Many tour operators reduce their schedules with the same self-preservation instincts of woodland creatures before winter, making planning a trip to Isla Contoy during this period particularly challenging.
 With rainfall hovering around 6-7 inches and temperatures between 81-90°F, September visitors should invest in travel insurance with hurricane coverage ($30-50 extra) – the vacation equivalent of wearing both belt and suspenders.

 October-November: The Rehab Program